alexle/alexle.github.com/posts/sending-netflix-oauth-request-python.markdown

+---
-Sending Netflix OAuth Requests With Python
+title: Sending Netflix OAuth Requests With Python
-02-24-2013
+date: 02-24-2013
+image:
+meta: A tutorial on how to send Netflix OAuth requests in Python.
+---

 Oauth is an authentication protocol which allows users to grant a third-party access to their resources - without sharing their password.
 Kind of similar to creating a temporary key to your car for someone, a key which can have chosen limitations and be disabled at any time.
 Great for users.
 Confusing for newbies like me working with it.